Developer Guide

 Supported Tasks and Events

-You can build the BPMN model using the tasks and events listed below.
-While modelling, make sure to give each task and event an appropriate name.
+You can begin building your BPMN model using the supported tasks and events listed below.
+As you design the workflow, it's important to assign clear and meaningful names to each task and event to ensure readability and maintainability.

 • Send Task